direktiv-apps/sendmail/readme.md

 ## About sendmail

 This function uses s-nail to send emails via SMTP.
 It supports CC, BCC and attachments.

-It is required to name the message `message`.
+It is required to name the message `message` (see examples).
 Alternatively the message can be a Direktiv attribute stored as `message`.

-For Gmail an `App password` has to be created under the account using this function: (Google Account Admin)[https://myaccount.google.com/security].
+For Gmail an `App password` has to be created under the account using this function: [Google Account Admin](https://myaccount.google.com/security).

 ### Example(s)
   #### Function Configuration